guendto/jomiel/README.md

 `jomiel` is the meta inquiry middleware for distributed systems.
 It returns data about content on [video-sharing] websites (e.g. YouTube).

-Two core technologies serve as a basis for `jomiel`:
+At its core, two technologies form the basis for `jomiel`:

+- [ZeroMQ] (also known as ØMQ, 0MQ, or zmq) looks like an embeddable networking library but acts like a concurrency framework

-- [Protocol Buffers] for platform-independent data serialization
+- [Protocol Buffers] is a language-neutral, platform-neutral, extensible mechanism for serializing structured data
-- [ZeroMQ] as the messaging library

-The client applications can be written in modern [languages][examples] for most platforms.

-`jomiel` is a spiritual successor to (now defunct) [libquvi].
+The client applications can be written in modern [languages][examples] for most platforms. `jomiel` is a spiritual successor to (now defunct) [libquvi].

 ![Example (jomiel)](./docs/demo.svg)